 Scientifically proven tips on how to keep cool in the heat

-Planning on going out in the Sun this summer?
+Planning on going out in the Sun this weekend?
 Read our top three scientific tips on keeping cool...

 1) Shed a few layers